 Holding a new, unopened chocolate bar in your hands always produces a glorious feeling.
 Anticipation will threaten to bubble over as you tenderly begin to unwrap the bar, removing it from its cool exterior.
 And then you slowly break off the first bite, moving it towards your mouth but just before it lands on your tongue, you may notice that something is not quite right.
 Your perfect piece of chocolate is covered in a dusting of what can only be described as "white stuff"...

 I'm sure that I'm not the only person who has experienced the phenomenon that makes your chocolate bar look somewhat discolored.
 It tends to either look a bit lighter than usual or has spots on the surface which are lighter and appear to resemble "dust".

-Thankfully, this is nothing to worry about – it just means that your chocolate has “bloomed”.
-Whilst the process of “blooming” may sound mighty romantic all it actually means is that your chocolate has undergone a chemical process.
+Thankfully, it's nothing to worry about - it just means that your chocolate has "bloomed".
+Whilst the process of "blooming" may sound mighty romantic all it actually means is that your chocolate has undergone a chemical process.

 There are two different types of "bloom" when it comes to chocolate making and both cause the weird "white stuff".

 The first is "fat bloom".
 This normally occurs when the cocoa butter fats melt or soften as a result of warm temperatures.
 When the chocolate begins to cool again, the fats harden and move up to surface level, causing the white streaks and spots.

 "Fat bloom" can also be caused if the chocolate is incorrectly tempered.
 If tempered improperly, an unstable crystallization process occurs and bingo, white marks abound.
 This tends to be why more expensive, gourmet chocolate doesn't tend to have that pesky "white stuff".